 If you can’t pay the taxes you owe, the IRS has payment options available.
 Which option might work for you generally depends on how much you owe and your current financial situation.
 Each option has different requirements and some have fees.

 Most options for paying off a tax debt work best if you are proactive.
-By taking action as soon as possible, you’ll help ease the burden and keep the IRS from acting to collect the debt.
-This page will offer some general information and direct you to details.
+By taking an action as soon as possible, you’ll help ease the burden and keep the IRS from acting to collect the debt.
+This page will offer some general information and help guide you in the right direction.

-If you need to file a tax return, you should.
-You’ll still owe the taxes, whether or not you file.
+If you need to file a tax return, you should, even if you'll owe taxes when you file.

 You should file your return on time, with or without a payment — the IRS can charge penalties for filing late.
-The IRS also charges daily interest on unpaid tax bills, so the longer you wait, the more interest you will owe.
+The IRS also charges daily interest on unpaid tax bills, so the longer you wait, the more interest you'll owe.

 Note: If you own a business and are still "in business,” the rules for obtaining a payment arrangement are slightly different, particularly if you have employees and owe employment-related taxes.
 If this is your situation, you’ll need to work directly with the IRS to determine an acceptable arrangement.

-First: Figure out how much you think you can pay
+First: Figure out how much you can pay

 Before you enter into any kind of payment agreement, be sure you can pay that amount every month, on time.

 Note: If you have another way of getting money, like borrowing from a bank or an individual, it’s worth considering.
-The interest rate and fees charged by a bank or credit card company are usually lower than the combination of interest and penalties imposed by the tax code.
+The interest rate and fees charged by a bank or credit card company are usually lower than the combination of interest and penalties imposed by the IRS.